 The Group believes the opinions from customers can drive its continuous improvement program and are essential to its pursuit for excellence.
 The Group welcomes the opinions from customers by establishing customer service hotlines, conducting site visits and convening customer meetings.
 In case of receipt of complaints, the Group will take prompt actions and carry out remediation plans.
-During the reporting period, 3,949 products and service-related complaints were received, and 8,570 tonnes of products sold or shipped were subjected to recalls for safety and health reasons.
+During the reporting period, 3,897 products (2022: 3,949 products) and service-related complaints were received, and 4,250 tonnes of products (2022: 8,570 tonnes) sold or shipped were subjected to recalls for safety and health reasons.